Sharad Yadav: Loktantrik Janata Dal

 Yadav founded the Loktantrik Janata Dal (LJD) in May 2018, after disassociating himself from the Nitish Kumar-led Janata Dal (United) in the wake of its alliance with the Bharatiya Janata Party in Bihar.

 A merger with Bahujan Mukti Party (founded on 6 December 2012) was proposed but was called off.

 Personal life

 He married Rekha on 15 February 1989, with whom he has a son and a daughter.
 His daughter Subhashini Raja Rao joined Indian National Congress just before 2020 Bihar Legislative Assembly election and announced her plans to contest from Bihariganj seat.
 She contested the seat as a candidate of RJD and lost.
 Sharad Yadav's son Shantanu Bundela is a post graduate from University of London.

-Yadav died on 12 January 2023 in Gurugram, aged 75.
+Yadav died on 12 January 2023 in Gurgaon, aged 75.
 Prime Minister Narendra Modi condoled the death of Yadav and said that he did works for the welfare of common people.
 Bihar Chief minister Nitish Kumar expressed condolences over the death and announced one day of state mourning.
-He was cremated with full state honours on 14 January in his ancestral village of Ankhmau in Madhya Pradesh's Narmadapuram district.
+He was cremated with full state honours on 14 January in his ancestral village of Ankhmau in Madhya Pradesh's Hoshangabad district.